WebOfTrust/WOT-terms/docs/Concepts/concepts.md

 > The design aesthetic is based on the understanding that there is a minimally sufficient cryptographic strength and more cryptographic strength is just wasting computation and bandwidth.
 > The accepted minimum for cryptographic strength is 128 bits of entropy or equivalently 2\*\*128 (2 raised to the 128th power) brute force trials.
 > [Source](https://github.com/WebOfTrust/ietf-cesr/blob/main/draft-ssmith-cesr.md#compact-fixed-size-codes) IETF Draft CESR

+##### Recursive privilege elevation attack
+This is the reason why the multisig rotation scheme has been changed at the beginning

 #### Round-robin transposable streaming format text-binary-text-binary-etc